 These products developed by Give Back Yoga Foundation’s master teachers and program partners have been selected with the goal of helping veterans establish their own daily practice of yoga and mindfulness.

 Yoga For Warriors – Basic Training in Strength, Resilience & Peace of Mind: In an easy and approachable way, this practice guide leads students through physical poses (asana), breath work (pranayama), mindfulness meditation and the deep relaxation practice of yoga nidra.
 Beautifully illustrated with photos of veterans, this book is a versatile tool for all sexes, ages and abilities.
 Please note: Eligible requesters will receive a coupon code for a free book via email.
 S&H charges from the publisher will apply.
-Free to veterans while supplies last – request a coupon code now.
+Free to veterans – request a coupon code now.

 Mindful Yoga Therapy For Veterans (Multi-media): A comprehensive introduction to a simple but effective yoga practice, this multi-media resource that was developed with the feedback of veterans includes a book, a poster with a visual guide for poses, and two meditation CDs – “Breathe In, Breathe Out,” and “Deep Relaxation.”
 Free to veterans – request a copy now.